AdenKoperczak/grib2pf/README.md

 ```
 py.exe grib2pf.py settings.json
 ```
+You can replace `settings.json` with another file in order to run using a diffrent product.

 #### Shortcut (Windows)
 You can create a shortcut, and use the following line as the target to start